 The Wisconsin bear population is carefully monitored and maintained by the DNR.
 Department staff, along with federal and tribal partners, set hundreds of “hair snares” each year throughout the bears’ known habitat.
-The snares collect hair samples from animals who amble by that are then assessed for DNA markers to identify and track individual bears.
+The snares collect hair samples from animals who amble by.
+The hair is then assessed for DNA markers to identify and track individual bears.

 The bear hunting season, which begins in early September, allots just 11,500 permits despite requests from nearly 130,000 hunters.
 The highly-sought permits can take up to twelve years to obtain.

-Meanwhile, if you’re not intentionally seeking a bear during the hunting season, the DNR has some tips for how to avoid bear encounters and what to do if one should happen.
+Meanwhile, if you’re not actively hunting bears, the DNR has some tips for how to avoid bear encounters and what to do if one should happen.